MagicFishgit/Directo-Bot/README.md

   npm install
 ```

+### Create .env file

+Create your .env file within the root directory of the program and enter the values.

 ### Build or not to build.

 There is no need to build the application as there is no user interface and it is relatively small and efficient.